Alleyn’s School is a 4-18 co-educational, independent day school in Dulwich, London, England.

 Alleyn's School has been an educational cornerstone in Dulwich for over 400 years, 150 of which have been on Townley Road.
 Our school grounds, and how we run things is ever evolving.
 From long term investment decisions, to working with local council on changes beyond the gates; we want to keep you in the loop and give you the platform to have your say.

 The information boards that were on display can be viewed here.
 To help you understand Project Crucible, we have recorded a video explainer.
-Once you have read the boards, and viewed the video, please complete our feedback form should you have any feedback, concerns you wish us to consider, or have specific questions about the project.
+Many thanks to those that submitted feedback through our pre-planning publication consultation feedback form which closed on Sunday 11 January.

 FAQs

 Alleyn’s School is committed to working in partnership with our community, and we are hugely grateful to our Neighbours Advisory Group for keeping us informed of our neighbours’ opinions and experiences.
-We will publish and consult on any proposed planning application before it goes to Southwark Council for approval.
-Planning is due to be submitted in February 2026.
+If you have any additional comments to make, please email them to [email protected].
+The planning application will be submitted to the London Borough of Southwark in mid-February 2026.